helloTC/GravityWorldModel/README.md

 # PhysicalEngine
 ## Frame structure to build physical engine and different situations.
 This python repository was developed to build different situations in a simulated physical environment.
-All code was build inherited from [Pybullet](https://pybullet.org).
+All code was built inherited from [Pybullet](https://pybullet.org).

 *The design principle of this repository follows: concise, readable, and modular.
 All modules should include rich and clear annotations.
 Moreover, parameters of each function should decrease in the most possibility.*